K2017/DH2650-blog/_posts/2021-04-23-interactions.md

 our team set up a flowchart with how the players should progress through the level; what obstacles they will face, and how they may overcome them.
 Having this information organised in this way makes it super easy to implement in code, because the architecture is almost right there on the page.
-For reference, it took about an hour to get the basis of an interaction system working, allowing the players to activate anything that is setup in the system.
+For reference, it took about an hour to get the basis of an interaction system working, allowing the players to activate anything that is set up in the system.
 We wanted to have a really generic system that will work all the time and allow any kind of interaction _effect_.
 Interaction effects are really core to the gameplay and the progression, driving everything in the player's prance through the level.